yu-z/hcDMR_caller/README.md

 ## Feedbacks:

-You can e-mail (zhangy9@sustc.edu.cn) if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
+You can create an issue if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
 Thank you!

 ## Citations & Acknowlegement